-Trade and other payables exclude operating lease advances and contract advances.
+Trade payables and other liabilities exclude operating lease advances and contract advances.

 3. FINANCIAL RISK MANAGEMENT (CONTINUED)

 3.2 Capital risk management

 The Group's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns for shareholder and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.